-The appliance is pre-set to give the correct heat input at the inlet pressure shown in section 3 of this manual.
+The appliance is pre-set to give the correct heat input at the inlet pressure shown in section 1 of this manual.
 No adjustment is necessary.

 - 7.3.1 Detach the control knob from the spindle.
 Remove the outer case. - 7.3.2 Check the burner pressure by fitting a pressure gauge at the test point.
 The test point is on the gas tap.
-Check the pressure with the appliance alight and set at maximum output (Control position 5). - 7.3.3 After checking, turn off the appliance.
+Refit the control knob to the spindle and check the pressure with the appliance alight and set at maximum output (Control position 5). - 7.3.3 After checking, turn off the appliance.
 Remove the pressure gauge and replace the test point sealing screw.
 Relight the appliance.
 Turn to the maximum output position and test around the sealing screw for gas soundness with a suitable leak detection fluid. - 7.3.4 If all the above checks are satisfactory, continue with the installation.
-If not, check the control and ignition circuitry and components as described in the servicing section of this manual.
+If not, check the control and ignition circuitry and components as described in the servicing section of this manual